LiaqatSaeed/ReciepeRN/README.md

-# ReciepeRN
+# NiaziFood
-This is React Native Reciepe App
+This App is related to NiaziFood